 Is this important?
 Yes.
 One old case study (Rubin et al., 1969) made use of the idea of reconsolidation.
 A patient had obsessive-compulsive disorder (OCD) that took the form of an obsession to kill her mother with a butcher's knife.
-She had previously received 22 sessions of ECT under anaesthetic (this is the normal way of doing it!).
+She had previously received 22 sessions of ECS under anaesthetic (this is the normal way of doing it!).
 Rubin et al. made her act out her compulsion (N.B. reactivation of the memory in question) and gave here one session of ECS whilst awake.
 She was subsequently symptom-free for the two years before publication of the study.
 This technique was effective, for varying periods (3 months to ≥ 10 years), in all 28 patients tested (Rubin, 1976).
+The ability to 'remove' memories selectively might have enormous implications for the treatment of diseases including OCD, drug addiction, and so on.